whatmakeart/experiments-in-electronic-arts/content/modules/02-basic-interactivity/2-08-interactive-sculpture/index.md

 This can be an expansion and refinement of your original "Servo Shenanigans".
 It could add additional servos or LEDs.

+## Instructions

+While these are experiments and kinetic sketches, we still want to add enough structure and other materials to make them interesting and useable.
+Remember that the combination of electronics with other techniques tends to make more interesting and creative output.

+### Consider

+- Hot glue to keep things in place
+- Use scrap wood and hot glueto build quick structures
+- Use wire to make mechanical parts
+- Cover objects with scrap fabric

 ## Things to Try

 - Use random numbers to introduce "unpredictability" to make it seem more alive or real.
 When the knob turns it could turn the servo 2 degrees plus a random number that could even make it go backwards. `random()` + `randomSeed()` with `min() max()` can accomplish this.
+Example code and circuit will be added here.

-Example code will be added here.
+- Use button to switch between the the Potentiometer controling LEDs or a servo.
+Example code and circuit will be added here.